 The busy peak seasons are June through to October and Christmas and the New Year.

 Each gorilla family can only be visited one hour per day.
-In Uganda, there are off-peak discounts in April, May and November so these are both booking in advance.
-There is a minimum age requirement of 15 years to trek the gorillas in Uganda and Rwanda
+There is a minimum age requirement of 15 years to trek the gorillas in Uganda, Rwanda and the DRC.

 To book your gorilla trekking permit, you will need to provide: